About Medical Detection Dogs

 Does the charity cover the whole of the UK?
 We cover the whole of England, Wales and Scotland, and have applications for dogs from all areas.

 Can Medical Detection Dogs train family owned dogs?
 Sometimes people approach us with a pet dog that is showing signs of alerting to their particular condition.
-If the circumstances are right we will provide support to the client to train their dog and help the dog to become a qualified assistance dog.
+If the circumstances are appropriate we will provide support to the client to train their dog and help the dog to become a qualified assistance dog.
+For further details please follow this link.

 How are dogs trained?
 Dogs are trained using scent and breath samples collected from the client when they are experiencing an episode.
 The dogs are trained to identify the unique odours.